 2. Advanced Placement and International Baccalaureate

-• AP exams may not be allowed to fulfill core requirements but are brought in as electives with the exception of COR110/Writing Seminar I.
+- AP exams may be used to fulfill core requirements with the exception of COR115 Writing Seminar II.

 3. DSST/DANTES EXAMS

 DSST/DANTES exams are available in a wide range of topics.
 Naropa University grants up to 30 semester credits for all exams passed in subject areas that do not duplicate prior college course work.
 Naropa uses the minimum passing score recommended by the American Council on Education.
 See www.getcollegecredit.com for more information.

 Naropa University also transfers in credit from an official military transcript.

 Applicants (including U.S. citizens and permanent residents educated outside the United States) must have all non-U.S. records of secondary and postsecondary education evaluated by a professional evaluation service and forwarded to the Naropa Office of Admissions for evaluation with other application materials.
 This evaluation must be a complete course-by-course evaluation.
 (See “International Student Admission” section for a list of agencies).

 Once an applicant is accepted to Naropa University, the Registrar’s Office will prepare a transcript evaluation, documenting all transferable credit and how it applies toward the core requirements.
 Naropa will transfer into the degree all possible credit from previous, regionally accredited, institutions.
 Upon arrival at Naropa, new students should meet with their advisors to approve the transcript evaluation.
 Students must request changes to this document during their first semester at Naropa.
 This includes any course work or AP/IB exams taken before matriculation that may not have been sent to the Office of Admissions.
 After one semester, no changes may be made.